SK-EID/MID/README.md

 E-Service provider can have more than one relyingPartyUUID for different e-services.

+**NB!** The value relyingPartyUuid is case-sensitive, so only small caps are allowed.

 ## <span class="numhead-number">2.3\.</span> Creating the hash

 Relying Party creates the hash using one of the supported hashing algorithms.